ziad0ayman/Cracked_Non-Cracked_Surface_Detection/README.md

 ## 🧪 Reproducibility

-- All hyperparameters match the Optuna best trials from the notebooks
+- All hyperparameters are the **Optuna best trials** — each model's architecture (layer count, units, dropout, learning rate) was discovered through Bayesian optimisation over 15–50 trials with early pruning via `TFKerasPruningCallback`
 - `compute_class_weights()` uses deterministic file-count traversal (not dataset iteration)
 - Training scripts use `seed=42` in `image_dataset_from_directory`
 - Checkpointing saves the best model by `val_loss`